reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
 7/3/24

- This repo creates a data pipeline supporting the ongoing development of the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard (see [prior version of demo app](https://shiny.jaxtrib.org/)).
+ This repo develops an existing data pipeline supporting the ongoing development of the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard (see [prior version of demo app](https://shiny.jaxtrib.org/)).
 The purpose of the dashboard is to highlight voting patterns of Florida legislators, which can help answer questions about:
 * actual voting records of legislators as a tangible measure of their political leanings (compared to campaign rhetoric)
 * partisan/party-line voting
 * disparities between legislators and the demographics/political leanings of the districts they represent